 - Although migration into South Ayrshire is predicted to rise (which will increase the workforce talent pool to some extent), it will not be enough to offset the general population decrease.
 It is predicted there will be a population increase across Scotland, but not South Ayrshire. - South Ayrshire's pensionable population will continue to grow while the number of children and working age populations is predicted to decrease.
 South Ayrshire's 75+ population is expected to increase by 27% in the next decade and 65% by 2043. - South Ayrshire reported the largest percentage point decrease in the employment rate for men during 2020/21 (down 11.1 percentage points) and has the 4th lowest gender pay gap. - The employment rate for those aged 16-64 is 69.9%, and the national average is 72.8%.
-For those at either end of the spectrum (16-24 and 50+) it is 48.4% and 38.3% respectively. - The underemployment rate3 is 9.1%, slightly higher than the national average of 8.5%.
+For those at either end of the spectrum (16-24 and 50+) it is 48.4% and 38.3% respectively. - The underemployment rate is 9.1%, slightly higher than the national average of 8.5%.

-3 Underemployment refers to those who are in work but would prefer to work more hours in their current job (at their basic rate of pay), in an additional job or in a new job with longer hours to replace their current job.
+&lt;sup>3 Underemployment refers to those who are in work but would prefer to work more hours in their current job (at their basic rate of pay), in an additional job or in a new job with longer hours to replace their current job.
 This provides a measure of underutilisation of labour.

-- The unemployment rate4 is 4.8%, which is consistent with the national average of 4.9%. - The inactivity rate5 is 27.8% (a significant increase from 22% the year previously) which is higher than the national average of 23.6%. - The dependency ratio6 is projected to rise and be one of the highest in Scotland, confirming a significant challenge for services that support the needs of older people across South Ayrshire. - The population percentage prescribed medication for anxiety, depressions or psychosis is 22%, higher than the national average of 19%. - Just under half of those aged over 65 have a long-term health condition, which will impact on absence levels where the number of employees aged over 65 increases.
+- The unemployment rate is 4.8%, which is consistent with the national average of 4.9%. - The inactivity rate is 27.8% (a significant increase from 22% the year previously) which is higher than the national average of 23.6%. - The dependency ratio is projected to rise and be one of the highest in Scotland, confirming a significant challenge for services that support the needs of older people across South Ayrshire. - The population percentage prescribed medication for anxiety, depressions or psychosis is 22%, higher than the national average of 19%. - Just under half of those aged over 65 have a long-term health condition, which will impact on absence levels where the number of employees aged over 65 increases. - The Scottish Index of Multiple Deprivation highlights that it is not just those who reside in the most deprived areas who face challenges related to health, employment, and access to services.

-4 People aged 16 and over who are not in employment, would like a job, have actively sought work in the previous four weeks prior to their Labour Force Survey interview and are available to start work within the next fortnight; or are out of work and have accepted a job which they are waiting to start in the fortnight following their interview.
+&lt;sup>4 People aged 16 and over who are not in employment, would like a job, have actively sought work in the previous four weeks prior to their Labour Force Survey interview and are available to start work within the next fortnight; or are out of work and have accepted a job which they are waiting to start in the fortnight following their interview.

-5 Individuals aged 16 to 64 who are neither employed nor unemployed under and are classed as economically inactive.
+&lt;sup>5 Individuals aged 16 to 64 who are neither employed nor unemployed under and are classed as economically inactive.
 There are many reasons why people may be inactive and not considered an active part of the labour supply: they may have a long-term illness or disability, be studying for a qualification, staying at home to look after their family, or have retired.

-6 'A high dependency ratio indicates that the economically active population and the overall economy face a greater burden to support and provide the social services needed by children and by older persons who are often economically dependent' - United Nations definition.
+&lt;sup>6 'A high dependency ratio indicates that the economically active population and the overall economy face a greater burden to support and provide the social services needed by children and by older persons who are often economically dependent' - United Nations definition.

-7 The SIMD considers seven domains: income, employment, education, health, access to services, crime, and housing.
+&lt;sup>7 The SIMD considers seven domains: income, employment, education, health, access to services, crime, and housing.
 It is an area-based measure of relative deprivation: not every person in a highly deprived area will themselves be experiencing high levels of deprivation.

-Section 3 - Council Workforce Full-time Equivalent (FTE)
+Section 3 - Council Workforce

+Full-time Equivalent (FTE)